 Mild hearing loss exists when people struggle to hear sounds between 30 to 40 decibels or cannot hear them at all.
 People whose hearing ability falls into the 50 to 70 decibel range have moderate hearing loss.

-How Mild-to-Moderate Hearing Loss Impacts Conversation
+Understanding Speech with Mild-to-Moderate Hearing Loss

 Most speech sounds range from 30 to 70 decibels, the exact human hearing frequency range that describes mild-to-moderate hearing loss.
 People whose hearing ability has fallen to this range can go undiagnosed for several years, causing them to become more frustrated and isolated in the meantime.